zmesede/eBalancePlus/README.md

 ### Application pages
 - **Home (/)**: Home page of the application, contains the main menu allowing you to start a new game in solo or multiplayer mode
+- **Setup (/setup)**: Setup page, when creating a new game it lets you choose your production curve and your scenario
 - **Game (/game)**: Game page, contains the list of electrical appliances and the game board allowing you to add, remove and modify your consumption

 ## Recommended IDE Setup